WorkesLibraries/Workes.SaveSystem/README.md

 If the serializer needs metadata stored with a save, implement `ISaveSerializerMetadataHandler` and return it from `ISaveSerializer.Metadata`.
 The manager calls `WriteMetadata(...)` before provider payloads and the metadata file are written, and calls `ValidateMetadata(...)` when temp-save, load, validation, and recovery-candidate metadata is validated.
 Missing serializer metadata is treated as empty metadata for compatibility with older saves.

-If provider payload serialization depends on serializer-owned metadata, implement `IContextualSaveSerializer`.
-The manager will prefer its contextual `Serialize(...)`, `Deserialize(...)`, and `ExtractSchemaVersion(...)` methods for provider files and fall back to `ISaveSerializer` methods for existing serializers.
-Use this for compact metadata-backed formats such as MessagePack field maps; JSON serializers and other self-describing formats usually do not need it.
+If provider payload serialization depends on serializer-owned metadata or manager-owned context, implement contextual extension interfaces such as `IContextualSaveSerializer`.
+The manager will prefer contextual `Serialize(...)`, `Deserialize(...)`, and `ExtractSchemaVersion(...)` methods for provider files and fall back to `ISaveSerializer` methods for existing serializers.
+Use this when serializers need save metadata, provider keys, schema versions, or other manager-owned context, such as compact metadata-backed formats with MessagePack field maps.
+Direct calls to the base `ISaveSerializer` methods are best treated as low-level integration or diagnostic operations because they may not produce the same provider payload shape as manager-managed saves.
+JSON serializers and other self-describing formats usually do not need contextual serialization.

 Custom serializers must also be able to create a schematic for the public `SaveMetadata` type.
 Existing metadata files that deserialize to `null` or to another type are treated as corrupt; use `ForceSaveToDisk(...)` when intentionally replacing a corrupt or incompatible save.